bishrtabbaa/aws-apigateway-proxy-app/README.md

 ### 05. Amazon Lambda

 You must create an API wrapper that will generate S3 presigned URLs for a specific S3 Bucket and Key within a region.
 The request should contain the bucket, object key, and action to perform; the response should contain the corresponding S3 presigned and proxy URLs.
 These URLs are scoped to a specific action (e.g. GET, PUT, POST, DELETE) on the object.
+TODO... implement multi-part uploads.

 In the Test section below, there are also illustrative CLI examples for using the AWS CLI to generate URLs and then downloading files via the CloudFront distribution associated with S3.